xiaoransun/xiaoransun.github.io/pages/Publications & Presentations.md

 ### Presentations

-#### Talks
+#### Talk
 <b>Sun, X.</b> (2018, December). *Sibling Dynamics on Social Media: Applying Big Data to Family Studies.* Invited talk at College of Education, Zhejiang University, Hangzhou, China.
 <br/>

 #### Conference Symposia
-<b>Sun, X.</b> (2019, March). *Leveraging Machine Learning Methods for Research on Child Development in the Big Data Era.* Symposium to be chaired at the Biennial Meeting of Society for Research on Child Development, Baltimore, MD.
+<b>Sun, X.</b> (2019, March). *Leveraging Machine Learning Methods for Research on Child Development in the Big Data Era.* Symposium chaired at the Biennial Meeting of Society for Research on Child Development, Baltimore, MD.
 <br/>

 <b>Sun, X.</b> (2018, June). *Sociocultural Contexts of the Work-Family Interface: A Call to Identify Resiliency Factors.* Symposium chaired at the Biennial Meeting of Work and Family Researchers Network, Washington, D.C.